pixelgrade/customify/README.md

 Since Customify is intended for distribution on WordPress.org you will need to build the plugin files and generate a cleaned-up zip.

-After you have updated the version, added the changelog, blessed everything, you can run this from the command line:
+After you have updated the version, added the changelog, blessed everything, **you need to clone the repo in a temporary directory** since **the build process is destructive.**

+**From the temporary directory,** run this from the command line:

 ```shell
 composer run zip